-Playout Origin for content, this takes the playlist MP4 created by Remix and plays out all streaming formats, optionally with DRM applied.
+Playout Origin for content, this takes the remixed MP4 created by Remix and plays out all streaming formats, optionally with DRM applied.

-Based on a SMIL playlist compares the listed sources and produces a single output MP4.
+Based on a SMIL playlist compares the listed sources and produces a single remixed MP4.

 Remix Caching Proxy¶

 The Remix process is relatively intensive, but only really needs to be done once for any given presentation.
 The caching proxy sits between the Unified Origin and Remix Origin to prevent unnecessary repetition of the Remix process.

 This can be any HTTP caching proxy, e.g. Apache httpd with mod_cache and mod_proxy, NGINX, Varnish.

 Creates a playlist based on a request URL.